-- Feeding the 5,000, an international campaigning event meant to shine a light on the global food waste scandal, champion the delicious solutions and catalyze the global movement against food waste.
+- Feeding the 5,000, In 2015, we were the first school in the USA to host an international campaigning event meant to shine a light on the global food waste scandal, champion the delicious solutions and catalyze the global movement against food waste.

 - Sustainable food purchases, inclusive of dining halls and food courts, are regularly tracked and reviewed for the following sustainable food labels: local, regional and third-party certified.
 Tracking helps provide CDS a way to maintain our goals as well as provides a transparent way to display our efforts to the campus community.